zeitspace/ux-writing-session/README.md

 # How to create your own UX writing guide

-Welcome to the **How to create your own UX writing guide** Zeitspace Session!
+Welcome to the **How to create your own UX writing guide** Zeitspace Session resource page!
 Let's make sure you're all set up.

-If you didn't attend the session in person, no problem.
-You may want to [read the slide deck](https://github.com/zeitspace/web-accessibility-session/blob/master/Resources/Zeitspace%20Session%20-%20Web%20accessibility%20slides.pdf) for a bit of background, but it isn't required.
+If you didn't attend the session in person, you may want to [read the slide deck](https://github.com/zeitspace/web-accessibility-session/blob/master/Resources/Zeitspace%20Session%20-%20Web%20accessibility%20slides.pdf) for a bit of background, but it isn't required.

 ## Setup